July 14, 2021

 Two significant things happened in the life of Salman when he was five years old.
 He started school, and sadly his eyesight began to noticeably deteriorate.

 “He told me that he couldn’t see the letters on the blackboard, especially with the right eye.
-At first, I thought it was because the boy was yet to learn the letters of the alphabets,” recalled Salman’s mother Aisha.
+At first, I thought it was because the boy was yet to learn the letters of the alphabet,” recalled Salman’s mother, Aisha.

 “But within a few months, he came back saying he couldn’t see distant objects clearly with both eyes.
-That’s when I realized that the boy had some serious difficulty with his eyesight.”
+That’s when I realised that the boy had some serious difficulty with his eyesight.”

-Salman and his family live in central India, where there was a lack of basic sanitation and clean drinking water.
+Salman and his family lived in central India, where there was a lack of basic sanitation and clean drinking water.
 His father, Sharafat, earned only 6,000 rupees (approximately $105AUD) a month.